Arwin-K/Fake-News-Detection/README.md

 * To evaluate model robustness, accuracy, and generalization capability
 * To provide a foundation for future real-time misinformation detection systems

+## Machine Learning Workflow
+### Data Preprocessing
+All raw data undergoes these preprocessing techniques, removing irrelevant noise and reducing dimensionality to increase model efficiency.
+* Lowercasing Text
+* Regex Cleaning
+* Stopword Removal
+* Lemmatization

+### Feature Engineering
+#### TF-IDF Vectorization
+* Lightweight and effective within the use cases for lightweight Machine Learning models
+#### Contextual Embeddings
+* More heavyweight with the use of pre-trained models and denser vectorization for each word, resulting in longer processing times